adityatelange/evil-winrm-py/docs/usage.md

 If you already have a Kerberos ticket (e.g., from `kinit`), you can use it directly without providing a password.

 Specify the `KRB5CCNAME` and `KRB5_CONFIG` environment variables to point to your Kerberos ticket cache and configuration file, respectively.
-Sample `krb5.conf` file can be found [here](https://github.com/adityatelange/evil-winrm-py/blob/main/docs/sample/krb5.conf).

 ```bash
 export KRB5CCNAME=/path/to/your/krb5cc_file